thor-2007/Sjorens-Webgame/README.md

 # Sjørens

-**Sjørens** is a fun web game where you control a mermaid, swimming through the ocean floor, cleaning trash with her superpowers.
+**Sjørens** is a crappy web game where you control a mermaid, swimming through the ocean floor, cleaning trash with her superpowers.

 ## Technologies
 - Built with **HTML**, **CSS**, and mainly **JavaScript**.